freohr/yet-another-glog-hack/rules/alternate-rules.md

 Remove the mentions of defenses, explicitly define derived stats:

 * Inventory is: 10 + Middle of STR/DEX/INT
-* Lifetime Henchpeople is 5 + Starting CHA
+* Lifetime Henchfolks is 5 + Starting CHA
 * AC Bonus is depending on armor
 * Attacking is d20 + STR for melee >= Opponent AC, d20 + WIS for ranged >= Opponent AC
 * Defending is d20 + AC >= Opponent Attack Value